Blog Post #500 : 2011, a year in review

 At the end of 2010, I wrote a goals post for 2011.
 I did not meet all of them for various reasons, but rather than dwell on my failures (I'll be doing that quite enough on my own, thanks!), I'll treat a couple of successes:

 - I certainly met my speaking goals.
 I gave 20 presentations across 14 different events in 3.5 different countries (including a couple from my house).
 The .5 is Canada, since I believe I gave my SQL Cruise Alaska talk while we were floating west of Vancouver Island.

 - I definitely had lulls in my blogging, but am happy with my overall results here.
-I also met my goal of personal blogging – I abandoned aaronbertrand.com three years ago, but started a new blog for topics non-SQL over at bertrandaaron.wordpress.com.
+I also met my goal of personal blogging – I inadvertently abandoned aaronbertrand.com three years ago when I missed the domain lapsing, but started a new blog for non-SQL topics over at bertrandaaron.wordpress.com.

 I have plenty of items on my goals list for 2012, but not in a state to share just yet.